cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 Let's begin our journey with a brief recapitulation of blockchain technology and how Cosmos came into being.

-## The World of Blockchains - From public general-purpose to purpose-built chains
+## The World of Blockchains - From Public General-Purpose to Purpose-Built Chains

 Although it took until 2008 for the technology to be created, achievements in computer science and cryptography laid the ground for what latter came.
 You can find the origins of blockchain technology in the 1980s and 1990s.